 Based in Dallas, UniFocus serves hospitality, casino and resort operations in the U.S. and overseas.
 UniFocus offers full-service operational analysis, management and staff training, financial and labor management applications, as well as staff, meeting planner and guest satisfaction measurement programs, along with a unique mystery evaluation system that can link service standard attainment to guest and employee perceptions.
 The resulting database allows UniFocus to uniquely correlate and benchmark each client's performance to their particular competitive markets.
 Enhanced reporting capabilities allow hospitality executives to have a "total picture" overview of their operations, set strategic actions and gain asset value.
-UniFocus is a Preferred Vendor of The Leading Hotels of the World®, a Microsoft® Certified Partner, an affinity partner of the International Association of Conference Centers, a business partner of the International Association of Convention & Visitors Bureaus, and an allied member of the American Hotel & Lodging Association.
+UniFocus is a Preferred Vendor of The Leading Hotels of the World®, a Microsoft® Certified Partner, an affinity partner of the International Association of Convention & Visitors Bureaus, and an allied member of the American Hotel & Lodging Association.